quasilyte/quasisolar-mission/docs/lore.md

-All events are happening in an alternative reality.
+All events are happening in an alternative universe.

 We still have a Human race that comes from the planet Earth ("Earthlings"), but the homeworld is called "Quasisolar system" instead of "Solar system".